-This tutorial will tell you how to paint, in order to add color to the Shapeways White, Strong & Flexible material.
+This tutorial will tell you how to paint, in order to add color to the Shapeways White, Versatile Plastic material.

-Our White, Strong & Flexible material is made by the SLS(Selective Laser Sintering) process on an EOS Formiga P 100 3D printer.
+Our White, Versatile Plastic material is made by the SLS(Selective Laser Sintering) process on an EOS Formiga P 100 3D printer.
 The official name of the material itself is Fine Polyamide PA 2200.
 The material is a nylon(polyamide 12).

 The material has a powdery feel to it because it a nylon powder(polyamide 12) that is sintered by a laser.

-There are several types of paint that you can use to paint White, Strong & Flexible
+There are several types of paint that you can use to paint our White, Versatile Plastic

 currently we have one tutorial that will deal with acrylic paints